 - Force fresh perspectives into Washington on a regular basis — elected officials who remember what it is like to live under the laws they pass

-- Reduce the power of special interests that depend on long-serving members for favors, earmarks, and regulatory access
+- Reduce the power of special interests that depend on long-serving members for favors, earmarks and pork spending, and regulatory access

 - Create genuine accountability — members who know they cannot serve forever have less incentive to prioritize reelection over results